dinisduarte220/guestlist_qrcode/README.md

 * In APP payments
 * Event promotion
 * In APP Wallet for payments at event venues, including bars, clothing, etc

+*Since this is not going to be an real app (for now), all the things related to money will be fictitious!*